equal1/colibri/README.md

      cd <your_username>
    ```
 4. Follow the steps from the previous section to clone the repository and set up the environment(Steps 2-6).
-5. Now we need a way to connect with a code editor .For VS CODE follow the instructions from this [page](https://code.visualstudio.com/docs/remote/ssh), but only the subsection called "Installation" and "Connect to a remote host".
+5. Now we need a way to connect with a code editor .For VSCode follow the instructions from this [page](https://code.visualstudio.com/docs/remote/ssh), but only the subsection called "Installation" and "Connect to a remote host".
 6. You should setup your ssh key authtification so you don't need to enter your password every time you connect to Lena.
 You can find a very good article [here](https://adamtheautomator.com/add-ssh-key-to-vs-code/)(Follow the article until the section "Associating the Public Key with the root User").
-7. You can now only use VS CODE if you like, but i also like to still use MobaXterm for some things.
+7. You can now only use VSCode if you like, but i also like to still use MobaXterm for some things.
 You can set a new connection to Lena in MobaXterm by doing what we previsly did with the only diference that you can click on "Advanced SSH settings" and
 click on "Use private key" and select the private key you generated in the previous step.Now you can connect to Lena with only one click and without entering your password.
 8. You can add the following line to your `.bashrc` file for easy access to the project:
    ```bash